-Desert Christ Park is a sculpture garden that is spread out upon 3.5 acres of land in Yucca Valley.
+Desert Christ Park is a sculpture garden that is spread out over three and a half acres of land in Yucca Valley.
 Frank Antone Martin built the sculptures in the 1950s, right after WWII, as more of a statement of peace rather than religion.
-More than thirty-five biblical figures, made out of steel-reinforced concrete, are placed throughout hillside.
+More than thirty-five biblical figures, made out of steel-reinforced concrete, are placed throughout the hillside.
 Included are The Twelve Apostles, Mary, and a ten foot tall, three ton statue of Jesus.
 An earthquake, with a magnitude of 7.3 shook the area in 1992 and a result, many of the statues are missing limbs and/or heads.
 A non-profit has since taken over and renovated the park.
 It’s free and open until dusk.

 56200 Sunnyslope Dr, Yucca Valley, CA 92284

 Pioneertown, a tiny town just outside of Joshua Tree, was built as an old western movie-set in 1946.
 The original investors and developers were a group of actors that included Roy Rogers and Gene Autry.
 They envisioned a town that you could actually visit, a street lined with 1880s-style facades, but with things for visitors to do and see inside.
 Mane (not a typo) Street was created and is home to a stable, jail, and saloon facades, as well as a functioning motel and a once functioning bowling alley.
 More than fifty films were shot here during the 1940s and 1950s.
 There’s not much going on in Pioneertown nowadays, but Mane Street is still worth a visit and has some great photo ops.